I'm from Egypt, but been living in Australia for ten years now.

 Enjoy your trip and have loads of fun!

-Tawfik over 6 years ago
+Tawfik almost 7 years ago